alphagov/govuk-content-api-docs/source/index.html.md

 #### `GET /content/{path}` response structure

-The JSON response contains metadata about the resource, suchas when it was published and what locale the information corresponds to:
+The JSON response contains metadata about the resource, such as when it was published and what locale the information corresponds to:

 ```json
  "title" : "Businesses and charging VAT",